 PROs of the level 1 CE Protectors

-It protects the joint areas and other areas of the body:
+1. It protects the joints and other areas of the body

 Every body part that has a joint has a level one protection kit.
 You can protect your knees, elbow, and shoulder from an accident with the armor.
 It is known that aside from the head, your elbow, shoulder, and knees are the most vulnerable parts of your body during an accident.